Home | Bibliography | Site Search | Site Map

 Karol Wojtyła called language a mystery, related to "the inscrutable mystery of God himself".
 And indeed without language not only the words on this page, but also the ideas the words on this page express, including the idea of God, would not exist.
 "Discourse of reason" really is discourse (i.e. language).

-Or does the mystery of existence not exist (TLP 6.5)?
+Or does the mystery of existence not exist, as Wittgenstein claimed it does not (TLP 6.5)?

 "I think you might do something better with the time," she said, "than wasting it in asking riddles that have no answers."
 (Alice in Wonderland vii)

-For Socrates and Schweitzer this is possible, but for someone who demands an answer to the riddle of existence before he can know how we should live our life, it is not.
-If the demand is made that Life-philosophy follow from Nature-philosophy, then aimless wandering through life will be the only path open to man.
+For Socrates and Schweitzer that is possible, but for someone who demands an answer to the riddle of existence before he can know how we should live our life, it is not.
+If the demand is made that Life-philosophy follow from Nature-philosophy, then is aimless wandering through life the only path that will be open to man.

-[If asking unanswerable riddles is wasting time, then philosophy is wasted time, since that is what most of philosophy is (Plato, Apology 37e-38a).]
+If asking unanswerable riddles is wasting time, then philosophy is wasted time, since posing unanswerable questions is what most of philosophy is (Plato, Apology 37e-38a).

 A question must have an answer?

 Questions that we ourselves have made unanswerable (Z § 259)?
 What is the value of PI (π = C/2r)?
-If this can only be answered: "To which decimal place?" why?
+If this can only be answered: "To which decimal place?" why is that?
 Because of ourselves (mathematics is a human invention) -- or because of the nature of things?

-Is the origin of the questions without answers (otherwise known as philosophy) concept confusion or existence itself?
+Is the origin of the questions without answers (otherwise known as philosophy) concept confusion or the nature of our existence itself?

 Statement of logic versus Statement of fact